- Development & Aid

 - Civil Society

-They make up over 6 percent of the global population and 15 percent of the extreme poor.
+Although they make up just 5 percent of the global population, they account for about 15 percent of the extreme poor.

 IPS is an international communication institution with a global news agency at its core,

 raising the voices of the South

 and civil society on issues of development, globalisation, human rights and the environment